EL-BID/IDB-IDB-Invest-Coronavirus-Impact-Dashboard/docs/running_the_cleanup.md

-## Remove outliers
+## Process

+The cleaning process consists in two steps:

+First step:

+1. First identification of anomalies
+2. Imputation of anomalies
+3. First identification of level shifts in 2020

+Second step:

+4. Second identification of anomalies
+5. Imputation of anomalies
+6. Second identification of level shifts in 2020
+5. Imputation of negative values

+### Anomalies

-1. Outlier detection
+1. Anomaly detection

 The methodology implemented considers three types of anomaly detectors.
-A threshold of at least one detector identifing the observation as an anomaly.

 - Persist Anomaly Detector